 When you sell music with Gumroad, you are selling it straight to your audience, and they are buying it straight from you.
 That’s because Gumroad is a tool, not a marketplace.
 I like to think of it as a nicer looking version of PayPal that includes hosting and digital fulfillment.

 In simpler terms, that means Gumroad handles the money exchange and the delivery of your music.
 They accept payment for your music, and they deliver it to whoever bought it.
 All you do is make the music and upload it.

 How is this different from iTunes, you ask?

 When someone buys something on Gumroad, they enter their email address.
 Therefore, you have a much better idea about who is buying your music.
 Do you know who is buying your music on iTunes?

 Furthermore, your audience is better connected to you.
 They feel more like they are buying music from you, rather than buying your music from iTunes, and that makes a difference.

-But there are other personal ways to sell music, right?
+But there are other personal ways to sell music online, right?
 Bandcamp, for example.
 Why do I prefer Gumroad to Bandcamp?
 Well, that brings me to my next point.

 Gumroad Takes Less Money

 I love Bandcamp.
 I’ve used Bandcamp and they have a great product.
 They seem genuine in their desire to help musicians.
 They’re awesome and funny people.